mongodb/mongo/docs/logging.md

 The new log system adds capability to produce structured logs in the [Relaxed Extended JSON 2.0.0][relaxed_json_2] format.
 The new API requires names to be given to variables, forming field names for the variables in structured JSON logs.
 Named variables are called attributes in the log system.
-Human readable log messages are built with a [libfmt][libfmt] inspired API, where attributes are inserted using replacement fields instead of being streamed together using the streaming operator `<<`.

 # Style guide

 ## In general

-Log lines are composed primarily of a message (`msg`) and attributes (`attr.*` fields).
+Log lines are composed primarily of a message (`msg`) and attributes (`attr` fields).

 ## Philosophy